The Official Report is a written record of public meetings of the Parliament and committees.

 Russell Findlay

 I understand that amendment 62 may potentially seem to be out of place in the bill, but we have been told by the Scottish Government, the SPA and Police Scotland that Scotland’s police officers are finally about to start being required to wear body-worn cameras as standard.
 It has been a slow process, but the pilot scheme has begun.
-The last that we heard from the chief constable was that, while the roll-out had been delayed, it was—apparently—still going to happen.
+The last that we heard from the chief constable was that, although the roll-out had been delayed, it was—apparently—still going to happen.

 The amendment’s purpose relates to the understanding that, when body-worn cameras do become commonly used, they will in all likelihood have a significant impact on the matters that the bill deals with—namely, police misconduct and regulation.
 Amendment 62 would request that